-Sexually abuse victims are often burdened with the financial strain involved in dealing with their suffering, trauma, memory, pain and diminished quality of life.
+Sexually abuse victims are often burdened with the financial strain involved in dealing with their suffering, anguish, memory, pain and diminished quality of life.
 Unfortunately, the criminal justice system works only to put the sexual predator behind bars and fails to compensate the victim for their harm.

-Many sexual abuse survivors step forward and file civil lawsuits against their sexual predators for compensation to recover their physical (tangible) damages.
+Many sexual abuse survivors step forward and file civil suits against their sexual predators for compensation to recover their physical (tangible) damages.
 However, they can also seek compensation for non-tangible damages that are not always easy to identify.

 However, the process requires reliving the horror and humiliation that occurred during the physical assault.
-In many cases, the victim cannot tell anyone else what happened until years after the highly-restrictive state statute of limitations expired.
+In many cases, the victim cannot tell anyone else what happened until years after the highly restrictive state statute of limitations expired.

-While the physical trauma of the sexual assault may heal within days, months, or a few years, emotional and psychological trauma may never go away without professional treatment.
+While the physical distress of the sexual assault may heal within days, months, or a few years, emotional and psychological trauma may never go away without professional treatment.
 Attempting to rid the heavy burden of emotional distress involving post-traumatic stress disorder (PTSD) or panic attacks is often costly.